chevere/docs/reference/Chevere/Interfaces/Spec/Specs/IndexSpecInterface.md

 ## Description

-Describes the component in charge of defining the group spec.
+Describes the component in charge of defining the index spec.

 ## Methods